 This is not an inconsequential industry.
 It is estimated that the adult film industry earns an estimated $13 billion in gross revenues each year.
 It is appropriate and imperative that health and safety standards are applied and fully enforced to protect workers in this industry.

 The American Sexual Health Association (ASHA) has been informing the public about, and advocating for, the prevention of sexually transmitted diseases since 1914.
 Since its inception, ASHA has strongly encouraged early diagnosis and treatment as a way to reduce further transmission in the community.

 The Centers for Disease Control and Prevention (CDC) currently estimates that about 250,000 – 300,000 people in the United States are infected yet unaware of their human immunodeficiency virus (HIV) status.
 Since HIV infection often takes a decade to develop into acquired immunodeficiency syndrome (AIDS), people living with HIV who remain undiagnosed risk spreading HIV without their knowledge for many years.

-For two decades, ASHA has been an advocate of broader availability and use of HIV tests to facilitate more rapid diagnosis and treatment for those infected and to prevent further transmission in the community.
-Unfortunately, many people avoid or are unable to get tested in clinics or a physician's office for a variety of reasons, including lack of access to health care services, distrust of the healthcare system, and the stigma of discovery.
+ASHA has been an advocate of broader availability and use of HIV tests to facilitate more rapid diagnosis and treatment for those infected and to prevent further transmission in the community.
+Unfortunately, many people avoid or are unable to get tested in clinics or a physician’s office for a variety of reasons, including lack of access to health care services, distrust of the healthcare system, and the stigma of discovery.